Smarker/test-project/README.md

       * a devops personal access token
 1. Create an empty repo in Github with the same name as the one in DevOps.

-When code is pushed to `master` both `devops-master-updated-pipelines.yml` and `github-master-updated-pipelines.yml` pipelines will be triggered.
+When code is pushed to the `master` branch of DevOps, both `devops-master-updated-pipelines.yml` and `github-master-updated-pipelines.yml` pipelines will be triggered.

-Before pushing code to github, it is necessary to set up